 The proposed Annex G presented below contains an informative description of frame exchange sequences, and their use in the normative text.
 The style of this proposed Annex G follows the style of other Annexes that provide exemplary descriptions of the normative text.
 In particular, consideration has been given to Annex I, Annex K.1, Annex L, Annex O.3, Annex Q, and Annex W.

-B. Perspectives on the frame exchange sequence time interval
+B. Impact of NAV, awake state, and RID on frame exchange sequence participation